leadpony/jsonp-test-suite/README.md

 ## Latest Test Results

-[JSON-P Test Suite Reports] shows the latest test results of the following JSON-P implementations.
+The following JSON-P implementations are tested by this test suite.
 * [Jakarta JSON Processing] (Reference Implementation)
 * [Apache Johnzon]
 * [Joy]

+The latest test results are presented in [JSON-P Test Suite Reports].

 ## Using as a Test Dependency